As more and more people turn to the healthier, plant based lifestyle, they will naturally start to feel fitter and healthier than ever.

-Eating raw food isn’t just some new fad and has in fact been around since the 1800’s, but of course even they didn’t actually invent it.
-Before the discovery of using fire to cook foods it would have been the diet we naturally evolved on, which kind of makes sense as to why it’s so healthy for us now.
+Eating raw isn’t just some new fad.
+It has, in fact, been around since the 1800’s, but of course even they didn’t actually invent it.
+Before the discovery of using fire to cook foods, it would have been the diet we naturally evolved on.
+And, this is the reason it makes sense as to why it’s so healthy for us now.

 Raw food does not necessarily mean eating just plants as there are lots of animal products that can be eaten raw such as fish, meat, eggs, and raw dairy products.
 However, we do not think it is healthy to eat inflammatory animal products and counterproductive to the health benefits of plant based foods.

-Cooking foods often destroys those valuable digestive enzymes, but there are exceptions to this in the case of potatoes, carrots, spinach, asparagus, and tomatoes.
+Cooking foods often destroys those valuable digestive enzymes.
+However, there are exceptions to this such as in the case of potatoes, carrots, spinach, asparagus and tomatoes.
 Why?
-Because these vegetables have antioxidants that are released during the cooking process such as ferulic acid, lycopene, and beta-carotene (which converts to vitamin A).
+Because these vegetables have antioxidants that are released during the cooking process.
+These nutrients include ferulic acid, lycopene and beta-carotene (which converts to vitamin A).

-But do remember that this is a pretty extreme way of eating that can effect everybody differently, and you really need to do your homework and know what you are doing to be sure you get all the nutrients and protein that you need first.
-I would not recommend this diet to anybody who hasn’t thoroughly researched it, but some of the benefits I have heard (and felt for myself on a highly raw diet) include the following:-
+Do remember that eating raw is considered a pretty extreme way of eating that can effect everybody differently.
+You really need to do your homework and know what you are doing to be sure you get all the nutrients and calories that you need first.

 - Supreme clarity of mind and thought